 Sorry for the long post, but I figured the more I could explain what I have done, the more it would help someone to be able to help me.

 I spent nearly all day rechecking, back probing sensors, checking vacuum on the MAP, EGR solenoid, EGR valve seems to be working fine.
 All of the sensors are within specs far as voltages are concerned.
 The service engine soon light was out on the dash so I replaced that today.
 Put the new computer in and I still get the same result, dumping too much fuel out of the injectors.
 I am not getting a check engine light kicked on and it has been hooked back up on the computer at the shop and no codes are being kicked back.

 I am really at a loss at this point.
-I am getting this computer replaced today just in case it's a computer issue seeing how the blazer started up and ran as soon as I put the first new computer in.
+I am getting this computer replaced today just in case it is a computer issue seeing how the Blazer started up and ran as soon as I put the first new computer in.
 I have heard a couple say the proms (chips) were known to go bad.
-I'm not sure if this is my issue or not.
+I am not sure if this is my issue or not.

-I just cant figure out what is going on since I am not getting any codes what so ever.
+I just cannot figure out what is going on since I am not getting any codes what so ever.